Advanced Soil Health Training

-Based on American Farmland Trust’s successful completion of a first round of 22 Advanced Soil Health Training graduates, this intensive training model will be expanded to provide six two-day sessions over 18 months to additional cadres of conservation practitioners and farmer advisers.
+Based on American Farmland Trust’s successful completion of a first round of Advanced Soil Health Training in 2017, this intensive training model will be expanded to provide six two-day sessions over 18 months to additional cadres of conservation practitioners and farmer advisers.
 Topics will include soil structure, chemistry, and biology; cover crop selection, management, and termination; planting and tillage equipment; field day demonstrations training; along with communication and outreach strategies.
-The next group will be focused in the Upper Sangamon River Watershed, where the 1st class is scheduled for the Spring of 2018.
-The new graduates from this train-the-trainer program will continue to expand the impact by hosting field days and educational sessions for farmers and other local practitioners as well as working with farmers one-on-one through the 5-year Transition Program.
+Since 2017, two more cadres have been developed, one in Central Illinois (2018) and another in Southern Illinois (2019).
+The new graduates from this train-the-trainer program, roughly 60 in all across Illinois, continue to expand the impact of their learnings by hosting field days and educational sessions for farmers and other local practitioners as well as working with farmers one-on-one to provide technical assistance.

 Jonathon Manuel (Resource Conservationist at Champaign County Soil and Water Conservation District) specializes in soil health.
-By attending these series of workshops, Joe gained more than he thought he would gain.
+By attending these series of workshops, Jonathon gained more than he thought he would gain.